MaximeDeloche/tkinter-minesweeper/README.md

 DONE !
 TODO yet :
 - end game properly (win and loose)
-- count and print numbers of bombs
+- count and print numbers of bombs : problem because I don't where to declare my counting variable in order to have it updated when I modify it (probably need a TopFrame class)
 - add parameters for size / number of bombs